 Dr Matthew Hare

-Bachelor of Medicine, Bachelor of Surgery Hons., 2012, Monash University; Honours Degree of Bachelor of Medical Science, 2012, Monash University
+Fellow, Royal Australasian College of Physicians, 2020, Bachelor of Medicine, Bachelor of Surgery Hons., 2012, Monash University; Honours Degree of Bachelor of Medical Science, 2012, Monash University

-He moved to Darwin in 2019 to start a PhD under the supervision of Professor Louise Maple-Brown looking at intergenerational trends in diabetes and cardiometabolic health.
-He also does clinical work in Endocrinology and General Medicine at Royal Darwin Hospital.
+After completing his undergraduate medical training, Matt undertook specialist physician training at The Alfred Hospital and later Monash Health in Melbourne.
+He moved to Darwin in 2019 to complete a PhD under the supervision of Professor Louise Maple-Brown looking at intergenerational trends in diabetes and cardiometabolic health in a large data-linkage study.

 Researcher and lead author Dr Matthew Hare said, for these women, poverty stricken and living in some of the most isolated regions of Australia, fresh and healthy food is often not for sale where they live or it is unaffordable.

 A new study shows diabetes in pregnant women has grown substantially in the Territory.